Karaca Air Pro Cook 2-in-1 | £129.95 | Tester: Molly Pickering

 Many people have opted for air fryers as they are more energy efficient and require less oil compared to traditional cooking methods such as ovens or deep frying.

-There are hundreds of air fryers on the market available in a variety of sizes, capabilities, and styles, finding the best air fryer for your needs may seem tricky.
+There are hundreds of air fryers on the market available in a variety of sizes, capabilities, and styles, so finding the best air fryer for your needs may seem tricky.

 Karaca Air Pro 2-in-1 air fryer offers multi-functionality, cooking methods including traditional air frying, slow cooking, grilling, yoghurt making and more.